GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

   </vegachart>
 </div>

-As shown in the chart, six communities exceed the threshold of 20% of articles that mention at least one company in their COI statement.
+As shown in the chart, <strong>six communities exceed the threshold of 20% of articles that mention at least one company in their COI statement</strong>.

 Here too, as we did for the medical fields, we decided to examine the influence of the companies most actively involved in these specific communities.

 {% include plotly-graph.html id="grafico3" file="sankey_comm_az.html" height="600px" %}

-Here again, the ubiquitous Novartis and AstraZeneca make an appearance, but there is also room for relatively smaller companies such as the Italian Chiesi Pharmaceuticals, which—as shown in the chart—supports a considerable number of influential articles within Community 17.
+Here again, the ubiquitous Novartis and AstraZeneca make an appearance, but there is also room for relatively smaller companies such as the Italian <strong>Chiesi Pharmaceuticals</strong>, which—as shown in the chart—supports a considerable number of influential articles within Community 17.

 However, as we observed in the previous Sankey diagram (which mapped companies to medical fields), the contribution of companies within research communities appears fairly balanced, despite some notable and interesting differences.

-It seems reasonable to assume that companies do not favor one medical area over another, but rather distribute their involvement quite evenly across the entire research landscape.
-So how can we interpret the relationship we’ve analyzed so far in a more meaningful way?
-The key insight comes directly from the definition of the communities themselves.
+It seems reasonable to assume that companies do not favor one medical area over another, but rather distribute their involvement quite evenly across the entire research landscape. <strong>So how can we interpret the relationship we’ve analyzed so far in a more meaningful way?</strong> The key insight comes directly from the definition of the communities themselves.
 These communities do not simply represent a more granular and concrete modeling of the medical taxonomy introduced earlier.
 By aggregating the information contained in the titles of the most heavily supported communities, and visualizing it through carefully refined word clouds, something very interesting begins to emerge.

 In conclusion, it appears that research communities do not emerge simply from the proximity between medical fields, but rather align with established research traditions focused on specific groups of diseases or disorders.

-Likewise, corporate interest in these communities should be understood in this light: there is a clear preference for chronic conditions that require ongoing treatment and care.
+<strong>Likewise, corporate interest in these communities should be understood in this light: there is a clear preference for chronic conditions that require ongoing treatment and care</strong>.

 <ul>
   <li>Community 8: Heart failure / Diabetes</li>